artjom-mashanin/ambiguous-blog-api/README.md

 | `NOT_FOUND`        | 404         | Resource not found             |
 | `INTERNAL_ERROR`   | 500         | Unexpected server error        |

+## Local development environment

+For local development, we will use local postgresql database setup as Docker Container using Docker Compose configuration.
+We will run the database in a docker container, while the our backend api will be running locally on the computer (not in docker)

+We will not have data seeds and we will start with an empty database

 ## Database

 For database we will be using Postgresql 17 with latest availalbe version of Prisma ORM

-### Local database

-For local development, we will use local postgresql database setup as Docker Container using Docker Compose configuration.

 ### Database schema